- Hybrid edition

 The 2020 Lincoln MKZ has earned good good crash-test scores and comes with active safety technology.

-The NHTSA gave last year’s model five stars overall.
+The NHTSA gave this year’s model five stars overall, but noted a four-star rating for front crash protection.
 The IIHS on the other hand saw fit to give the MKZ “Good” scores all around minus “Marginal” and “Poor” ratings for the two headlight options.
 That locks the MKZ out of the Top Safety Pick award.

 Last year, active safety technology became standard equipment on the MKZ, and the same is true for 2020.
 Automatic emergency braking, lane-departure warnings, active lane control, blind-spot monitors, rear parking sensors, automatic high-beam headlights, and adaptive cruise control all come standard.